 The United Kingdom of Great Britain and Northern Ireland (the UK) is a constitutional monarchy with a multiparty, parliamentary form of government.
-Citizens elect members (MPs) to the House of Commons, the lower chamber of the bicameral Parliament.
-They last did so in free and fair elections in June 2017.
+Citizens elect members of Parliament to the House of Commons (MPs), the lower chamber of the bicameral Parliament.
+They last did so in free and fair elections on December 12.
 Members of the upper chamber, the House of Lords, occupy appointed or hereditary seats.
-Scotland, Northern Ireland, Wales, and Bermuda each have elected legislative bodies and devolved administrations, with varying degrees of legislative and executive powers.
+Scotland, Northern Ireland, Wales, and Bermuda all have elected legislative bodies and devolved administrations, with varying degrees of legislative and executive powers.
+The Northern Ireland devolved government was not in operation throughout the year.
 The UK has 14 overseas territories, including Bermuda.
-Each of the overseas territories has its own constitution, while the UK government is responsible for external affairs, security, and defense.
+Each of the overseas territories has its own constitution, while the UK government is responsible for external affairs and defense.

 Civilian authorities throughout the UK and its territories maintained effective control over the security forces.

-The government investigated, prosecuted, and punished allegations of official abuse, including by police, with no reported cases of impunity.
+The government investigated, prosecuted, and punished allegations of official abuse.

 Section 1.
 Respect for the Integrity of the Person, Including Freedom from: